 Pond’s Dreamflower Powder: “to mist your face with soft enchantment … to give you a ‘dream girl’ complexion … and keep it that way.”
 Shades: Dusk Rose, Dark Rachel, Natural, Rose Cream, Rachel, Brunette, Mocha, Camellia, Peach.

 Pond’s Make-up Pat cake make-up: “Easy way to a smooth, flawless looking complexion.
 Exquisite glowing shades.
-Stays on! ” Shades: Natural, Brunette, Dark Rachel, Rachel, Peach.
+Stays on! ” Shades: Rose Cream, Dark Rachel, Rachel, Dusk Rose, Natural, Brunette.

 Pond’s Angel Face compact powder: “A sensational new make-up that’s easier to apply—no water, no greasy fingertips.
 And it stays on longer than powder!
 A smoothing ‘cling’ ingredient is pressure-fused into Angel Face.
 Makes it go on evenly—stay on.”
 Shades: Blonde Angel, Ivory Angel, Pink Angel, Tawny Angel, Bronze Angel, Blushing Angel, Gypsy, Golden Angel.

 Pond’s Lips lipstick: “blended scientifically to keep their warm, rich tones in the broad sunlight or under the glare of electric lights … as alluring by day as by night.”
 Shades: Honey, Rascal Red, Dark Secret, Heart Beat, Natural.
 Later shades: Beau Bait, Black Blaze, Dither, Heart Throb, Blue Fire.

 Pond’s Cheeks rouge: “blend a little … up around the cheekbones and over the eyes—very youthifying, the ‘reflected glow’ of rouge used this way.”
 Shades: Same as for Lips lipsticks.

 By the 1950s, Pond’s was firmly situated in the middle to lower end of the cosmetic market.
-One way to survive in this market was to be large and it was perhaps because of this that it combined with the Chesebrough Manufacturing Company, the makers of Vaseline – in 1955.
+One way to survive in this market was to be large and this may have been why Pond’s combined with the Chesebrough Manufacturing Company, Consolidated – the makers of Vaseline – in 1955.
 The two companies were no strangers, Pond’s chairman, Clifford M. Baker was also a director at Chesebrough.
 It was a good match and the new company, Chesebrough-Pond’s, would go on to become stronger than its component parts.

 |1846||Theron T. Pond produces a witch hazel extract initially sold as Golden Treasure.|